Nurses

 JOB OPPORTUNITIES

-Pregnancy Help Clinic based in Brighton is posting two part time medical personal positions for their new mobile unit.
+Pregnancy Help Clinic based in Brighton is posting a part time position for a Registered Diagnostic Medical Sonographer for their mobile unit.

 Please contact Shari Boley at director@pregnancyhelpclinic.com for a complete job description and application.

 Protect Life Michigan’s outreach called Project Rosie needs volunteers for their “hotline” when moms call who are pregnant and need help.
+Contact Adriana@protectlifemi.org if you are interested.

 SPECIAL VOLUNTEER LICENSE FOR NURSES